 mold was built with the honeycomb cores, the glass was layered on top, and as the mirror oven heated and spun, the glass slumped into the mold forming the back of the substrate.
 Spinning the hot glass created a roughly parabolic surface that was ground and polished into its final shape.

 The Steward Observatory Mirror Lab at the University of Arizona began casting this mirror in the spring of 2008, and final polish was completed in February 2015.
-On May 19th 2015, the completed LSST Primary/Tertiary mirror (M1M3) was safely moved from the UA's Richard F. Carris Mirror Lab (formerly SOML) to long-term secure storage at Tucson International Airport.
+On May 19th 2015, the completed Rubin Observatory Primary/Tertiary mirror (M1M3) was safely moved from the UA's Richard F. Carris Mirror Lab (formerly SOML) to long-term secure storage at Tucson International Airport.
 In late 2018 the mirror was returned to the Mirror Lab for optical testing, and in early 2019 it was shipped to the summit facility on Cerro Pachón.

 At 3.42 m in diameter, the LSST secondary mirror (M2) is the largest convex mirror ever made.